CronyTips/CronyTips/content/post/2020/tachiyomi-open-source-manga-reader-for-android.md

 - A big amount of sources

 What I mean by this is that Tachiyomi uses a lot of websites for searching and reading manga.
-It's sources are made like separate app that community mostly made which means that most of most popular manga sites are almost ceartainly free.
+It's sources are made like separate app that community mostly made which means most of most popular manga sites are almost ceartainly free.

 - Unlimited donwload

 You can download manga as long you have disk space on your phone.
-I can say that this is completely true because I alwasy have about 5-6 GB donwloaded manga to read for when I'm offline.
+I can say that this is completely true because I always have about 5-6 GB donwloaded manga to read for when I'm offline.

 Now if I have convinced you let me show you how to use install and use Tachiyomi because it is diferrent than most app that you probably have ever used.
 I will show you the process of installation and usage with short video clips so that you can if you wan't skip the text if you don't wanna read.